 32.01 The parties agree that the provisions of the Employment Standards Code and Regulations concerning Maternity, Parental and Adoption Leave shall apply to Employees of the Employer.
 The Employment Insurance Compassionate Care Benefits shall also apply to Employees of the Employer.

-32.02 A pregnant Employee who presents medical evidence from her physician which satisfies the Employer that continued employment in her present position may be hazardous to herself or her unborn child, may request a transfer to a more suitable position for which she is qualified, if one is available.
+32.02 A pregnant Employee who presents medical evidence from her physician, midwife or nurse practitioner which satisfies the Employer that continued employment in her present position may be hazardous to herself or her unborn child, may request a transfer to a more suitable position for which she is qualified, if one is available.
 The Employee shall remain at the same salary level during this period.
 Where no suitable position is available, the Employee may request maternity leave as provided by Article 32 if the Employee is eligible for such leave.

 32.03 An Employee who, at the commencement of Maternity/Parental/Adoption Leave or a Compassionate Care Benefit leave, is participating in the Extended Health Care Plan, the Group Dental Plan and the Group Life Insurance Plan shall continue to be covered under these Plans throughout the total period the Employee is on Maternity/Parental/Adoption Leave or a Compassionate Care Benefit Leave, and the Employer and the Employee premium contributions if applicable, shall continue.